Cabinet approves relief for jobless

 He said the relief compensation scheme was approved by the SSF's board before it was proposed to the cabinet for a final say.

 Mr Suchart did not rule out the possibility that a reprieve be granted to illegal migrant workers to encourage them to report to authorities and take Covid-19 tests.
-However, he said such a proposal, if any, would be considered by the Centre for Covid-19 Situation Administration.
+However, he said such a proposal, if any, would be considered by the Centre for Covid-19 Situation Administration (CCSA).